front-end-intermediate/session-11-reactintro/readme.md

 $r.removePirate('pirate1')
 ```

-Remove pirates from the pirate component.
+We will locate the control to remove pirates in the pirate component.

 Pass the prop to `Pirate` from App using `removePirate = {this.removePirate}`: